An axe should be a valuable part of your long-term preparedness gear.

 by Leon Pantenburg

 Disclaimer: Hults Bruk supplied the product for this review.
-I don’t work for the company and was not paid to review this product.
+I don’t work for the company and was not paid to field test and review this product.
 This is strictly my opinion, and nobody had any input into the contents.

 Dvardala, (renamed from SPIKA around January 1, 2026) could be a perfect all-purpose axe.
 It has the same type of head as the Hults Bruk Akka forester’s axe, but the handle is shorter – 17.5 inches long – making the axe more portable.